-Replacing the disc brake pads is an easy, basic bike maintenance task you can do at home.
+Replacing the brake pads is an easy, basic disc brake maintenance task you can do at home.
 This article covers the step-by-step instructions to remove and install your disc brake pads.

 - Shimano, SRAM, and Campagnolo have different brake caliper designs.
 Use the correct brake pads for your brake calipers.